 IDA B. WELLS–BARNETT PRIZE IN CRIMINAL JUSTICE

-The Sustainability Prize is awarded to a graduating senior majoring in Sustainability.
+Awarded to a graduating senior majoring in Sustainability.
 The prize is given to the student who has demonstrated consistent excellence in the knowledge and skills necessary to understand the multifaceted origins and solutions to environmental problems.

 OUTSTANDING BUSINESS MAJOR AWARD

-SUSAN W. & PIKE SULLIVAN ENTREPRENEUR AWARD
+SUSAN W. AND PIKE SULLIVAN ENTREPRENEUR AWARD

 ELEANOR C. MCMULLEN BIOLOGY PRIZE